-- Properly acknowledge and cite all ideas, results, or words originally produced by others; - Properly acknowledge all contributors to any piece of work; - Obtain all data or results using ethical means; - Report researched data without concealing any results inconsistent with student's conclusions; - Treat fellow students in an ethical manner, respecting the integrity of others and the right to pursue educational goals without interference.
-Students may neither facilitate another student's academic dishonesty, nor obstruct another student's academic progress; - Uphold ethical principles and the code of the profession for which the student is preparing.
+- Properly acknowledge and cite all use of the ideas, results, or words of others, including the use of AI tools and other emerging technologies; - Properly acknowledge all contributors to a given piece of work; - Make sure that all work submitted as their own in a course or other academic activity is produced without the aid of unsanctioned materials or unsanctioned collaboration; - Treat all other students in an ethical manner, respecting their integrity and right to pursue their educational goals without interference.
+This requires that a student neither facilitate academic dishonesty by others nor obstruct their academic progress.